eead-csic-compbio/scripting_linux_shell/session0.md

 ## Other options

 If you are running a MacOS computer you should be able to run this course on your terminal.
 You must learn how to install new software though.
+For instance, you might want to install Xcode Command Line Tools by typing git --version

 If you use a Windows system you can install [MobaXterm](https://mobaxterm.mobatek.net).
 It is a powerfull yet simple tool to connect to SSH and SFTP servers. it also offers Linux terminal and X server.
 It also allows you to install parts beyond *bash*, such as *git*, *perl* or *python* packages.
 For example, in order to install Perl under MobaXterm please push "Packages" and select "perl".